 15 Things To Know Before Taking A River Cruise In France

 1. River Cruises In France Offer A Once-In-A-Lifetime Way To See The Country And

 Amawaterways Offers The Luxury Of More

 Imagine yourself sitting in your stateroom with a French balcony overlooking the French countryside.
 You are sailing along the Seine en route to your next destination and relaxing in a comfortable robe after a delicious dinner filled with French-inspired dishes.
-That is basically how you are going to feel when taking a cruise in France!
-A river cruise in France affords you the chance to see parts of the country from the water that only a small handful of people ever get to see.
+That is basically how you are going to feel when taking a France river cruise!
+Sailing onboard one of the river cruises in France affords you the chance to see parts of the country from the water that only a small handful of people ever get to see.

 Our first Seine river cruise was with Amawaterways and we couldn’t have asked for a better experience.
 Amawaterways is proud to offer “the luxury of more” which means that they include more than expected for the price.
 From more excursion options to more options to include each budgetary price point, we really did enjoy our Amawaterways Seine river cruise experience.

 2.Your France River Cruise Will Dock Right In The Center Of Town; No More Shipping Ports For You